richarrd92/Pokemon/README.md

 # Pokemon

-As part of a team of four, we developed a web-based game named "Pokémon Battle" using a combination of PHP, SQL, HTML, CSS, and JavaScript.
+As part of a team of four, we developed a web-based game named "Pokémon" using a combination of PHP, SQL, HTML, CSS, and JavaScript.
 Our project was centered around creating an engaging and interactive game where Pokémon battle for supremacy.
 Here's a detailed breakdown of our work:

 # Frontend Development
 We utilized HTML and CSS to craft an intuitive and visually appealing user interface.
 This included designing various game screens, such as the battle arena and menus, ensuring a seamless user experience.